 decide you should not get anything

 You have 90 days to appeal to the tribunal from the date of CICA’s review decision.
 Explain why you’re late if you miss the deadline, for example if you’re waiting for medical reports.

-You can represent yourself at the tribunal, but you may want to get help and advice before you appeal.
+You can represent yourself at the tribunal, but you may want to get help and advice before you appeal from a solicitor.